weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 * Are you using an actual dataset or random vectors?
 HNSW is known to perform considerably worse with random vectors than with real​ world​ datasets.
-This is due to the distribution of points in world​ datasets datasets compared to randomly generated vectors.
+This is due to the distribution of points in real world​ datasets compared to randomly generated vectors.
 If you cannot achieve the performance (or recall) outlined above with random vectors, switch to an actual dataset.

 * Are your disks fast enough?
-While the ANN search itself is CPU-bound, after the search has been completed, the objects need to be read from disk.
+While the ANN search itself is CPU-bound, the objects must be read from disk after the search has been completed.
 Weaviate uses memory-mapped files to speed this process up.
-However, if not enough memory is present or the operating system has allocated the cached pages elsewhere, then a physical disk read needs to occur.
+However, if not enough memory is present or the operating system has allocated the cached pages elsewhere, a physical disk read needs to occur.
 If your disk is slow, it could then be that your benchmark is bottlenecked by those disks.

 * Are you using more than 2 million vectors?
 If yes, make sure to set the